maxcelant/leetcode/insights/Trees.md

 - While a standard BFS will traverse all nodes in a tree, it does **not** do all the nodes in a layer as a single step.
 - That's what this level order traversal accomplishes—it allows you to iterate through **all** nodes in a layer before moving on to the next one.
-- This is important when you need to look at all the nodes in a layer and get some value (like [[Binary Tree Right Side View]]).
+- This is important when you need to look at all the nodes in a layer and get some value (like [[retry/Binary Tree Right Side View]]).

 #### Binary Search Trees
 - By default, BST's are sorted!